callum-oakley/json5-rs/README.md

 ## Example

-Read some config in to a struct.
+Read some config into a struct.

 ```rust
 extern crate json5;